An asymptotic refinement of the Gauss-Lucas Theorem for random polynomials with i.i.d. roots: Main results

 \begin{example} We note that for any $\alpha > -1$, if $\mu$ is a radially symmetric distribution with radial density $f_R(r) = (\alpha +1)(1-r)^\alpha$, $r\in [0,1)$, then $\mu$ satisfies Assumption \ref{ass:ComplexMu}. \end{example}

 A few remarks concerning Assumption \ref{ass:ComplexMu} are in order.
 First, we have assumed $\mu$ is supported on the unit disk centered at the origin.
 One can easily consider cases where $\mu$ is supported on any other disk by simply scaling and shifting.
 Second, the radial symmetry assumption is likely not required.
-We include this assumption since it simplifies our (already technical) proofs.
-For example, Lemma \ref{lem:StielCalc} in Appendix \ref{sec:appendix} allows us to easily compute the Cauchy--Stieltjes transform $m_{\mu}$ for radially symmetric measures $\mu$.
-Third, the exponent $\alpha$ determines the behavior of the largest (in magnitude) roots of $p_n$.
+We include this assumption since it simplifies\footnote{Consider e.g.\ the proofs of Lemmas \ref{lem:fewRts}, \ref{lem:GnSmall}, \ref{lem:heavyTail}, \ref{lem:moments} and of Corollary \ref{cor:CLT}, where we integrate using polar coordinates, and the statements and proofs of Lemmas \ref{lem:sepRts} and \ref{lem:sepRtsNeg} that allow us to more easily establish the radial separation of the largest $X^\da_{(i)}$ that we use to achieve results like Equations \eqref{eqn:maxPair}, \eqref{eqn:maxPairSharper}, \eqref{eqn:maxPairNeg}, and \eqref{eqn:maxPairSharperNeg}.} our (already technical) proofs.
+For example, Lemma \ref{lem:StielCalc} in Appendix \ref{sec:appendix} allows us to easily compute the Cauchy--Stieltjes transform $m_{\mu}$ for radially symmetric measures $\mu$, and we use this explicit formula, \eqref{eqn:RadStiel}, in our proofs of Lemmas \ref{lem:manyPair} and \ref{lem:manyPairConcNeg} and of Corollary \ref{cor:CSnice}.
+The radial symmetry also gives us independence of the angular parts of the (dependent) order statistics $X^\da_{(i)}$, a fact we rely on when we prove the fluctuations results, Theorems \ref{thm:maxPair} and \ref{thm:fluctNeg} (see Lemmas \ref{lem:CLT} and \ref{lem:LLNCLTNeg} and their proofs).
+Finally, we remark that the exponent $\alpha$ determines the behavior of the largest (in magnitude) roots of $p_n$.
 For positive values of $\alpha$, the largest roots are farther from the edge of the disk than when $\alpha$ is zero or negative.
 This dependence on $\alpha$ can be seen in Theorem \ref{thm:gauss} below, which summarizes our main results.
+We note that the condition $-0.095<\alpha < 0$, which also appears in Theorems \ref{thm:manyPairNeg} and \ref{thm:fluctNeg}, is an artifact of our proof.
+It can likely be improved slightly by optimizing some of the parameters in Table \ref{table:params} and some of our proofs (see e.g.\ Lemma \ref{lem:badEventSmallNeg}, which requires the strictest bound on $\alpha < 0$).
+We conjecture that our main results should hold as long as $-1 < \alpha < 0$, however, proving such a thing will likely require new methods.

 \begin{theorem}[User-Friendly Main Result] Suppose $X_1, X_2, \ldots$ are i.i.d.\ draws from a distribution $\mu$ that satisfies Assumption \ref{ass:ComplexMu} with $\alpha > -0.095$.
 With probability $1-o(1)$, all critical points of the polynomial $p_n(z) := \prod_{j=1}^n(z-X_j)$ lie within a disk centered at the origin of radius at most